-When creating a website, mobile app, or any digital product really, you have to organize and structure the product’s content and functionality in a way that visitors understand.
-Ideally, visitors will be able to quickly and easily find the information they’re looking for, whether that’s a blog post or email signup form or something else.
+When creating a digital product, you have to structure your content and functionality in a way that users understand.
+Users should be able to quickly and easily find the information they’re looking for — the practice of organizing content this way is called information architecture.

-Making information accessible and easy for visitors to find is about more than website navigation — though that’s a major part of it.
-It’s about the entire structure of your site: what information is displayed on the homepage, where your product catalog is, how it can be accessed, and so on.
+Making information easy for visitors to find is more than just good website navigation — though that’s a major part of it.
+It’s about the entire structure of your site: what information displays on the homepage, where your product catalog is, how users access it, and so on.

 What is information architecture?